jdx/mise/README.md

 ## Core Plugins

 rtx comes with some plugins built into the CLI written in Rust.
 These are new and will improve over time.
-They can be easily overridden by installing a plugin with the same name, e.g.: `rtx plugin install python`.
+They can be easily overridden by installing a plugin with the same name, e.g.: `rtx plugin install python https://github.com/asdf-community/asdf-python`.

 You can see the core plugins with `rtx plugin ls --core`.